Exclusive - Brazil to cut electricity taxes to boost economy

 Rousseff has in recent months announced targeted tax cuts for stagnant sectors such as the automotive industry, embracing an incremental approach to reform that has drawn criticism from investors who say more drastic changes are needed.

-But the officials, who spoke on condition of anonymity, said the tax reductions for electricity companies, which Rousseff will announce in coming weeks, would likely be the most far-reaching to date.
+But the officials, who spoke on condition of anonymity, said the tax reductions for electricity companies would likely be the most far-reaching to date.

-Brazil has the world's third-highest power costs, and Rousseff is aiming to give relief to consumers as well as companies in energy-intensive areas such as steel and petrochemicals.
+They said Rousseff will announce the plans in coming weeks.
+Brazil has the world's third-highest power costs so Rousseff is aiming to give relief to consumers as well as companies in energy-intensive areas such as steel and petrochemicals.

 Internal government studies suggest that, depending on which taxes are cut, electricity costs could fall by between 3 and 10 percent starting as early as 2013, the officials said.

-That would have a measurable impact on inflation and aid Rousseff's quest to push Brazilian interest rates lower.
+That would have a measurable impact on inflation, and thus aid Rousseff's quest to push Brazilian interest rates lower.

-Rousseff said in a speech on Tuesday that deep changes to Brazil's tax code were necessary, and cited electricity as an example of what is wrong with the current system.
+"We know that taxes in Brazil are crazy, and we're trying to do something about it," one senior official said. "(Electricity) seems like a case where we can make a big difference quickly."

-"I don't know of many countries that tax electricity, but we tax it," she told a group of mayors.
-"We tax things that are fundamental for the development of the country. ...
-We need to push through the tax reform that we all want."
+Rousseff probably will not pass the tax cuts by decree, so she will have to negotiate them with Congress and other groups.

-"The focus is as much on simplifying taxes as reducing them," one of the officials said.
+"The focus is as much on simplifying taxes as reducing them," a second official said.

 If the initiative is successful, Rousseff will use a similar blueprint to reduce taxes for other industries in coming months, possibly including telecoms, the officials said.